Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 	<figcaption>The set of [=content keys=] made available for use can be far smaller than the set requested by a DASH client.
 Example workflow indicating potential instances of [=content keys=] being removed from scope.</figcaption>
 </figure>

-Advisement: [=Media platform=] APIs often refuse to start playback if the [=DRM system=] is not able to decrypt all the data already in [=media platform=] buffers.

 The set of available [=content keys=] is only known at the end of executing the activation workflow and may decrease over time (e.g. due to [=license=] expiration).
 The proper handling of unavailable keys depends on the limitations imposed by the platform APIs.

+Advisement: [=Media platform=] APIs often refuse to start or continue playback if the [=DRM system=] is not able to decrypt all the data already in [=media platform=] buffers.

 It may be appropriate for a DASH client to avoid buffering data for encrypted [=adaptation sets=] until the required [=content key=] is known to be available.
 This allows the client to avoid potentially expensive buffer resets and rebuffering if unusable data needs to be removed from buffers.

 Note: The DASH client should still download the data into intermediate buffers for faster startup and simply defer submitting it to the [=media platform=] API until key availability is confirmed.